 Spill containment products envelop a broad range of shipping pallets specifically designed to catch and contain liquid spillage as it occurs.
 They are typically made from high-density polyethylene (HDPE) material as this is highly resistant to most corrosive liquids and common chemicals.
 HDPE material also makes for a dependable, sturdy and easy-to-clean pallet surface, which can be reused for multiple journeys.

 Six of the key benefits of spill containment products are highlighted below.

-- Worker Safety – For companies that often transport hazardous liquids, the possibility of a spillage presents a constant risk to employees.
+- Worker Safety – For companies that often transport hazardous liquids, the possibility of spillage presents a constant risk to employees.
 If non-specialist pallets that haven’t been designed for spill containment are used, then this risk becomes exponentially worse.
-But by using the correct spill containment pallets, you can prevent any liquid from escaping, thus protecting employees from having to clean up the mess or coming into contact with leaked liquids.
+But by using the correct spill containment pallets, you can prevent any liquid from escaping.
+Thus, protecting employees from having to clean up the mess or coming into contact with leaked liquids.

 - Compliant – Reliable and effective spill containment is useless if it does not comply with the various regulations surrounding chemical transportation.
 As a result, spill containment pallets should be fully compliant with all home and international requirements.

 How Can Spill Containment Products Simplify Containment Procedures?

 Using spill containment products when transporting liquids can make hazardous containment procedures simpler and easier to enact.
 For instance, the New South Wales NSW Department of Primary Industries has guidelines on containment procedures for chemical spills.
 They state that businesses who are faced with a spillage should: